Can Do guide

 The Can Do common area

-Upper and Lower College Hall are now set up as a more relaxed common area for use both as a study space and by individual households.
-This is primarily a drop-in space, however, if the area is at full capacity, you will be able to book into the next available space on site.
-There will also be Can Do marshals on hand to ensure that users comply with socially distancing requirements, etc. Users would be able to bring food and non-alcoholic drinks into this pod, on the condition that the area is cleaned after use (removing your own rubbish and wiping down seats and surfaces).
+The Can Do marquee and Upper and Lower College Hall are now set up as a more relaxed common area for use both as a study space (both for individuals students and groups) and for pre-booked activities by societies etc (see below).
+There will be Can Do marshals on hand to ensure that users comply with socially distancing requirements, etc. Users would be able to bring food and non-alcoholic drinks into this pod, on the condition that the area is cleaned after use (removing your own rubbish and wiping down seats and surfaces).
 Please also be aware of the 5 golden rules for our common area:

 - No sharing of food, drink or any items (such as electronics or board games)